12 March 2018

 Augmented Reality helps lead quality in Australian meat industry

-Meat and Livestock Australia (MLA) have partnered with Design Build and Consulting business, Wiley to explore how technology can bring meat grading into the future utilising Augmented Reality (AR).
+Meat and Livestock Australia (MLA) have partnered with Wiley’s R&D and Innovation team to explore how technology can bring meat grading into the future utilising Augmented Reality (AR).

 The pair collaborated on a research and development project to innovate meat grading using computer vision, with the goal of objective measurement and decision support for grading staff.
 The innovative technology will help cement Australia as the world’s leading red meat producers, delivering high quality future supplies to domestic and international markets.